 The latest Airbnb motto “Do not visit.
-Live here.” illustrates how the concept of customer experience is becoming the key to any commercial strategy, even on the Web.
+Live here.” illustrates how the concept of customer experience is becoming the key to any commercial and Drop Ship strategy, even on the Web.
 Airbnb relies on this experience notion to constantly make its product evolve, especially on mobile.

 In eCommerce, unlike offline stores, where the customer is welcomed by a human, the first contact is made through a screen, via a man-machine relationship.
 It is therefore important to look after the various interactions with the client, to understand his intentions and to try to build a “human” experience.
 In a hyper-competitive environment, it is also essential to leave a memorable experience – or at least a notable experience – in order to create a preference in the customer’s head.